Date & time

 Register here or drop by if you are on campus.

 Kelechi Okafor is a British-Nigerian multidisciplinary artist, writer, presenter, actor, and political commentator.
-She is the creator of the podcast Say Your Mind, counting more than 280 episodes, which explores self-reclamation through an unflinching critique of society.
-She has written books for children, young adults, and adults, often addressing Black identity and systemic injustice.
-Kelechi’s work extends beyond literature and media—she actively engages in political commentary and social advocacy, particularly on issues affecting Black women.
-She frequently critiques institutional racism and performative activism, calling for concrete action in support of Black communities.
-Through her artistic and social endeavors, she continues to push boundaries, create transformative spaces, and amplify marginalized voices.
-Her upcoming novel AWAKENED is set to be released in June 2025.
+She is the creator and host of the podcast Say Your Mind, with more than 280 episodes exploring self-reclamation through an unflinching critique of society.
+Kelechi has written books for children, young adults, and adults, often engaging themes of Black identity, power, surveillance, and systemic injustice.
+Her work extends beyond literature and media into political commentary and social advocacy, with a particular focus on issues affecting Black women.
+She is known for her sharp critiques of institutional racism and performative activism, consistently calling for material change and accountability.
+In 2025, she released her speculative novel Awakened.
+Her upcoming young adult novel, Are You Still Watching?, will be published on 10 September 2026.
+Through her artistic and social practice, Kelechi continues to create transformative spaces, challenge dominant narratives, and amplify marginalised voices.

 Jade Almeida is the co-founder and director of Harambec, a Montreal-based organization committed to Black feminist, decolonial, and community-driven work for Black women and non-binary people.
 Harambec fosters spaces for intergenerational dialogue, resistance, and collective healing.
 Their work challenges dominant narratives while advocating for long-term structural change.